startergate/DoNote/README.md

 * Bootstrap will be customized.
 So No Bootstrap update required.
 * SID feature will be removed due to security reason and STARTERGATE IDENTITY project will take care.

-v1.2 DoNote of Prediction<br />
-DoNote of Prediction is Auto-Completion function based on deep learning.<br />
-* The server of prediction feature will be seperated.
-* Front-End will use Ajax to communicate with prediction server.

 DoNote Back-End Neo<br />
 DoNote Neo is language change of DoNote Server.<br />
 With this project, DoNote Server-Side program will be changed to node.js.<br />